 I mean, I hope you're right there having that drink with him, honestly.
 But if you're not and you're just itching to text him, don't do it.
 You're coming from a place of anxiousness, and it will show in your texts.

 One thing you do not want is to text him something in a moment of "lowered inhibition" that you might regret.

 Ask yourself - If I was completely sober, would I send this?

-The problem being, of course, if you were completely sober, you wouldn't have this situation at all.
-And after a few drinks, you stop asking yourself the really good questions.
+The problem is if you were completely sober, you wouldn't be in this situation at all.
+And after a few drinks, you stop asking yourself the really necessary questions.

-But before you make that decision - BEFORE you pop open that Zinfandel - turn off your phone.
+But before you make that decision - BEFORE you sip that Zinfandel - turn off your phone.

 Take a minute to think about what it would be like for him to get a text from you from out of the clear blue sky.

 - Will he know who you are right off the bat?
 Or will he just see your texts and have no idea, and get confused?

 - If you've never actually talked to him, it will be weird.
 And that's not how you want to start this romance...

 - If you've at least met him once, and you know he's got your name & number in his phone, then you're probably okay to send a short note...